Start9Labs/docs/src/user-manual/backup-restore.md

 This option should only be necessary if you accidentally uninstall a service.

-1. Go to System > Restore From Backup.
+1. Go to System > Restore from Backup.

     ![select backup drive](./assets/system-restore.png)